ElliotWood/3DPinballAI/Docs/Training-ML-Agents.md

 ## Training with mlagents-learn

 Use the `mlagents-learn` command to train agents.
-See ([Python Python 3.6 Virtual Environment](Docs/Using-Virtual-Environment.md)) if not yet installed.
+See ([Python 3.6 Virtual Environment](Docs/Using-Virtual-Environment.md)) if not yet installed.

 Open the Unity Editor, this will be required when a training session is opened.